Merzasphor/MWSE/docs/source/lua/type/tes3ui/element.rst

         none

     Sets an `event`_ handler.
 Can be a standard `event`_ name, or an event specific to an element class.
 The callback receives an argument with the event data.
 Read the `event` page for event names and the callback signature.

+    The original Morrowind callback is captured and can be invoked with the ``forwardEvent`` method.
+If there is an existing Lua callback, it is replaced.

 `boolean`_ **reorderChildren** (`Element`_ ``or`` `number`_ insertBefore, `Element`_ ``or`` `number`_ moveFrom, `number`_ count)
     Returns: